 Staff will administer prescription medicines to pupils when required during educational visits.
-Parents should ensure they complete a consent form (Appendix 2 Template C)

-and supply a sufficient amount of medication in its pharmacist's container.
+Parents should ensure they have completed a consent form (Appendix F) and supply a sufficient amount of medication in its pharmacist's container.
 Non-prescription medicines as detailed in this policy can be administered by staff, pupils must not carry non-prescription medication for self-administration.